-This instrument complies with safety standard IEC 61010-2-030, the leads comply with IEC 61010-031 for voltages of 1000 V in measurement category IV and the current sensors comply with IEC 61010-2-032.
+This instrument complies with safety standard IEC/EN 61010-2-030 or BS EN 61010-2-030 and the leads comply with IEC/EN 61010-031 or BS EN 61010-031, for voltages of 1000 V in measurement category III or 600 V in measurement category IV.

 Failure to observe the safety instructions may result in electric shock, fire, explosion, and destruction of the instrument and of the installations.

 - The operator and/or the responsible authority must carefully read and clearly understand the various precautions to be taken in use.
-Sound knowledge and a keen awareness of electrical hazards are essential when using this instrument. - For your safety, use only the compatible leads and accessories delivered with the instrument.
-When sensors or accessories having a lower voltage rating and/or category are connected to the instrument, the lower voltage and/or category applies to the system so constituted. - Before each use, check that the leads, enclosures, and accessories are in perfect condition.
+Sound knowledge and a keen awareness of electrical hazards are essential when using this instrument. - Use only the supplied or specified accessories (voltage leads, current sensors, mains adaptor, etc.). - When assembling an instrument with leads, crocodile clips or mains adaptor, the nominal voltage for a single measurement category is the lowest of the nominal voltages assigned to the individual components. - When connecting a current sensor to a measuring instrument, account must be taken of any potential feedback of voltage from the measuring instrument to the current sensor and therefore of the common mode voltage and acceptable measurement category at the current sensor secondary. - Before each use, check that the leads, enclosures, and accessories are in perfect condition.
 Any lead, sensor or accessory on which the insulation is damaged (even partially) must be repaired or scrapped. - Do not use the instrument on networks of which the voltage or category exceeds those mentioned. - Do not use the instrument if it seems to be damaged, incomplete, or poorly closed. - Use only the AC power adapter supplied by the manufacturer. - When removing and replacing the SD-Card, make sure that the device is disconnected and switched off. - We recommend using Personal Protection Equipment where required. - Keep your hands away from unused terminals. - If the instrument is wet, dry it before connecting it. - All troubleshooting and metrological checks must be performed by competent and accredited personnel.